Fox Hills Cash Review: Read This Before You Borrow

 How Can I Contact Fox Hills Cash?

 If this is your first call to customer service, call 866-677-1500 or email support@FoxHillsCash.com.
-If you have already contacted customer service in an attempt to resolve an issue or concern and still need additional assistance, please contact the Wakpamni Lake Community Consumer Complaint Tribe Hotline at 1-800-677-3860 or email compliance@wlcccompliance.com.
+If you have already contacted customer service and still need additional assistance, please contact the Wakpamni Lake Community Consumer Complaint Tribe Hotline at 1-800-677-3860 or email compliance@wlcccompliance.com.

 Where is Fox Hills Cash Based?